“Comedy has to be based on truth. You take the truth and you put a little curlicue at the end.” –Sid Caesar

 March 19 – Improv Open, $10

-Tickets are $7 for most shows at 2317 Montana Avenue.
-There are concessions sold at NOVA.
+Performances are at 2317 Montana Avenue with concessions sold at NOVA.
 The recommended audience are for ages 18+.

-The Improv TroupeKevin SchweigertCatherine BergmanTiffany MeliaMatthew MeliaTucker DownsMyra NurreMichael McCallumWill Thomas…and others from time to time!
+The Improv TroupeKevin SchweigertCatherine BergmanTiffany MeliaMatthew MeliaTucker DownsMichael McCallumWill Thomas…and others from time to time!

 Past Troupe Members: